sebasgverde/huffmanCompressor/README.md

 # Temporal Complexity analysis

-As we can see in source code, both programms are merged in the main and are separated by an if statement.
-Therefore, we will start for each one from the try-catch bloks that read the txt and in the cases where there are loops with flags we will take only the worse of the cases.
+As we can see in source code, both programs are merged in the main and are separated by an if statement.
+Therefore, we will start for each one from the try-catch blocks that read the .txt and in the cases where there are loops with flags we will take only the worse of the cases.

 ## Huffman codification